umayrh/sketchy-polytopes/python/sparktuner/README.md

     * Finally, allow different types of objective functions
     * Record metrics somewhere.
 Ideally, we'd also periodically record objects returned by Cluster Metrics API and Cluster Scheduler API to track externalities.

+* Next steps
+  * Put tests_require=test_requires, in setup.py. requirements.txt shouldn't contain
+  test packages.
+  * Rethink how FIXED_SPARK_PARAM interact with the configurable param, esp whether or not they are merged.
+Don't want issues due to duplicates.
+Maybe this should come from SparkSubmitCmd defaults.
+Some notion of defaults and overrides.
   * The underlying optimization also doesn't seem to terminate if the objective value doesn't change over successive iterations

-* Next steps
   * Allow JAR parameters to also be configurable.
   * Figure out some DoWhy basics.
     * In particular, figure out a sensible causal graph for Spark parameters.